 The new BIST building, which will have about 25,000 square meters of capacity in various levels, will allow us to create synergies among the BIST centres, providing our research groups with adequate space to create a world-class hub in precision medicine.

-BIST is now launching a competition for the selection of a technical team that will draw up the basic project and the construction project of its building to carry out the Antic Mercat del Peix project.
+BIST launched in July 2020 a competition for the selection of a technical team that will draw up the basic project and the construction project of its building to carry out the Antic Mercat del Peix project.
 All buildings in the complex must be adapted to the needs of current research, and aspire to become an architectural landmark, in the same way as the Francis Crick Institute in London or the La Trobe Institute for Molecular Science in Melbourne.
 They must have the latest technologies to minimise pollution, both acoustic and environmental, and must guarantee sustainable management of water, waste, energy, and the mobility of their occupants.
 The objective is to go beyond sustainable buildings, attaining regenerative buildings, as an example to which a respectful city that is in touch with the environment should aspire.